 You may be taken to a room or the intensive care unit (ICU) where you can rest.
 An endotracheal (ET) tube may be left inside your mouth and throat for 1 or 2 days after your surgery.
 The ET tube is hooked to a machine called a ventilator that will help you breathe.
 Healthcare providers will watch you closely for problems.
 Do not try to get out of bed until your healthcare provider says it is okay.
 Healthcare providers will continue to watch your health and check for any problems.
 A healthcare provider may remove your bandage soon after your surgery to check your incision site.

 - Blood gases: This is also called an arterial blood gas, or ABG.
 Blood is taken from an artery (blood vessel) in your wrist, arm, or groin.
 Your blood is tested for the amount of oxygen and carbon dioxide in it.
 The results can tell caregivers how well your lungs are working.

 - Drains and tubes:

 - Chest tube: A chest tube is used to remove air, blood, or fluid from around your lungs or heart.
 The chest tube is attached to a container to collect the draining blood or fluid.
-Call a caregiver right away if the tube comes apart from the container.
-Let your caregiver know if the tubing gets bent, twisted, or the tape comes loose.
+Call a healthcare provider right away if the tube comes apart from the container.
+Let your healthcare provider know if the tubing gets bent, twisted, or the tape comes loose.
 You may need more than one chest tube.

 - Chest drains: These are thin rubber tubes put under your skin to drain fluid from around your incision.
 The drains are taken out when your surgery site stops draining blood or other fluid.